 Dixons Carphone Data Breach –January 2020

-Hackers harvested data of 14 million customers including postcodes, email addresses and failed credit check information over a nine month period.
-In January of 2020 Dixons Carphone were fined £500,000 for the data breach, the maximum punishment under the pre-GDPR data protection regime.
+Hackers harvested data of 14 million customers, including postcodes, email addresses and failed credit check information over a nine-month period.
+In January of 2020, Dixons Carphone was fined £500,000 for the data breach, the maximum punishment under the pre-GDPR data protection regime.
 The absence of a firewall, ineffective software patching and lack of routine security testing were highlighted by the Information Commissioner’s Office, with their Director of Investigations describing the incident as “a complete disregard” for customer data.

 Ordnance Survey Data Breach – February 2020

 Phishing emails facilitated cyber criminals in stealing the personal data of 1,000 Ordnance Survey employees.
 Cyber criminals accessed payroll files through the account of the Chief Commercial Officer and were sent to an external email address.

 In an isolated incident, details of 4,500 JustPark (Belfast-based parking software) users were published online, including names, contact details and vehicle information.
 The number of businesses paying for parking and their parking history were also left unsecured.
 As this was an isolated incident, no formal report was filed.

 Rail Network and C3UK Data Breach – March 2020

 Email addresses and travel details of 10,000 customers accessing station Wi-Fi were exposed online after a database was left without password protection.
 Software updates and the categories of software being used to access the free Wi-Fi service by customers were also unsecure, resulting in Greater Anglia removing C3UK Wi-Fi services across its network.

 Virgin Media Data Breach – March 2020